Making your entry clearance or visa application – a step-by-step guide

 Check if tuberculosis screening programmes operate in your country or a neighbouring country and, if applicable, take into account the time this will add to your visa application process.

-Complete a VAF9 application form plus Points Based System Appendix 8 if you are applying for the student Tier 4 (General) visa from outside the UK.
+Complete a VAF9 application form plus Points Based System Appendix 8 if you are applying for the student Student Route (General) visa from outside the UK.

 Forms are available to download from the UKVI website.